thyal/Quiz-Game/README.md

 Contains the entrypoint of the front-end (index.jsx) which sets up the redux store and renders app.jsx which contains the routing logic.

 ### Database
 I used a mysql database for this project, and it is running with docker.
-The files in the folder sql-scripts will be run on startup (first time image is build).
+The files in the folder sql-scripts will be run on startup (first time image is ran).
 This will create all tables and views, and seed the database with some data.
 The data beeing seeded are all the questions and answers.
+The files have been named with a prefix of a,b or c.
+This is done because docker will run them in alphabetical order, so I have to be sure that they get executed in the correct order.
 There are 6 tables in this project, users, games, userScores, categories, questions and answers.
+The tables are normalized and are connected through foreign keys.
+This is not a course in databases, but the structure of tables are still important.

+I also have have two views, that are mainly used for convinience, so that I don't have to do a lot of joins in my queries.

 ## Final thoughts
 I am happy with how the prosject turned out, and I'm happy that I got to use many different technologies.
 I think the main functionality worked out good.
 I'm think the game logic is good, and the actual game is fun to play.
 I'm happy with how it how questions are shown, with timers and scores and all that.
 That is the functionality I'm most happy about.
 There's alot of things happening at once, but I feel they all contribute to making the game better.